 It's not guaranteed of course that smoking Indica strains will automatically sedate you or Sativa strains will lift you up.
 There are other things to consider such as the CBD and THC levels and terpenes.

 Terpenes are what give plants their aromatic compounds, whether it's fruits, vegetables, or cannabis.
-These aromatic compounds are produced in the same part of the plant that produces THC and CBD.
+These aromatic compounds are produced in the same part of the plant that produces THC and CBD- in the trichomes.

 When you smell cannabis, the aroma is the result of terpenes.
-What's more, these terpenes play a significant role in the high you achieve regardless of strain.
+Moreover, these terpenes play a significant role in the high you achieve regardless of strain.

-● Myrcene.
-This enhances psychoactivity of THC, and can help with sedation and relaxation.
+Myrcene.
+This enhances the psychoactivity of THC, and can help with sedation and relaxation.
+It is the most abundant terpene in cannabis.

 Figuring out what happened during your experience will help you to make whatever changes are necessary to achieve the experience you really want next time.